rs028/atmosch-R/README.md

 and follow the instructions.

 The atmosch-R functions are compatible with the **openair** package.
-To install it, type at the R prompt:
+To install openair, type at the R prompt:
 ```
 install.packages("openair")
 ```
 and follow the instructions.
-Then add `library(openair)` to .Rprofile.
+Then add `library(openair)` to `.Rprofile`.

-The `fOpenair()` function, in `processData.R`, can be used to convert a data frame to the openair format.
+The `fOpenair()` function, in `processData.R`, can be used to convert a data.frame to the openair format.